Kate de Medeiros, PhD, MS

 Lisa Reider, is an Professor in the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
 She has experience and expertise in coordinating multi-center interdisciplinary research studies.
 Currently she serves as Director of Protocol Development and Implementation within the coordinating center for an orthopaedic trauma research consortium.
 Her research interests include musculoskeletal health, osteoporotic fracture and rehabilitation in older adults in addition to improving the quality of their health care.

 Dr. Nancy Chiles Shaffer is now a Social Scien Reearch Analyst at the Centers for Medicare & Medicaid Services.
 She joined the Intramural Research Program of the National Institute on Aging as a Postdoctoral fellow in October 2014 after earning her PhD and dual-degree in epidemiology.
 Her research interests include body composition, physical function, mobility disability, and health disparities.
 Her doctoral dissertation examined the effect of sarcopenia, age-associated decreases in muscle, and peripheral nerve function on gait speed among older adults with and without diabetes.
 She also investigated whether these relationships differed by race and gender.
 At NIA, she is currently investigating the impact of changes in body mass and muscle on physical performance in multiple longitudinal studies, as well as health disparities in physical performance over time.

 Flavius Lilly, PhD, MA, MPH

-Flavius' interests in gerontology began as an undergraduate when he worked as a research assistant for the Fels Longitudinal Study.
-His interests in older populations continued during graduate school in public health and into his career as a hospital executive.
+Flavius is Vice Dean of the Graduate School and Vice Provost for academic and student affairs at the University of Maryland, Baltimore (UMB).
 His research interests are in examining the physical environments and social inequalities of neighborhoods and their affect on the health and wellbeing of people as they age.

 Laura Girling, PhD, MS